Jolly Harbour, Antigua & Barbuda

 We asked expats in Jolly Harbour what banks they use and there advice about banking.
 They advised:

 "Before retiring in Jolly Harbour, Antigua and Barbuda, expats should know that the official language is English, making it easier for those from English-speaking countries to communicate.
 The cost of living can be high, especially in areas popular with tourists and expats, so it's important to budget accordingly.
 Healthcare facilities are available but may not be up to the standard of those in more developed countries, so it's advisable to have comprehensive health insurance.
 The climate is tropical maritime, with little seasonal temperature variation, which can be a significant change for those used to four distinct seasons.
 Expats should also be aware that Antigua and Barbuda is prone to hurricanes between June and November.
 The country has a relatively low crime rate, but petty crime like theft can occur, so it's important to take standard precautions to protect personal belongings.
 Expats should also be aware of the immigration requirements, which include having a valid passport and return ticket.
 For long-term stays, a residency permit is required, and the process can be lengthy and complex.
 The local culture is a mix of West African, British, and Caribbean influences, and locals are generally friendly and welcoming to foreigners.
 However, it's important to respect local customs and traditions.
 Finally, while Jolly Harbour offers many amenities, it's a small community, and some goods and services may not be as readily available as in larger cities.
-Therefore, expats may need to adjust their expectations or lifestyle accordingly," commented one expat who made the move to Jolly Harbour.
+Therefore, expats may need to adjust their expectations or lifestyle accordingly," wrote a member in Jolly Harbour.

 What do expats in Jolly Harbour appreciate most about the local culture?